-Do you have enough space and equipment needed to address the adequate level of care for your existing patients and patients that either present, or have the COVID-19 virus?
+Do you have enough space and equipment needed to address the adequate level of care for your existing patients and patients who either present or have the COVID-19 virus?

 “Our administration thus far has done a great job getting inventory and limiting PPE to patient care providers when needed.
 Thus far, I have not experienced a lack of equipment when needed.
 Though there is some degree of ‘rationing’ in the real sense of the word, it feels that we have what we need for now.”

 What is your area of expertise, and how does it relate to the COVID-19 pandemic?

 “I am a cardiology fellow.
 Approximately 20% of COVID patients are presenting with myocarditis that either manifests as or mimics acute coronary syndromes to some degree.
 We have several patients in the Cardiac Intensive Care Unit (ICU) and one patient on Extracorporeal Membrane Oxygenation (ECMO) that we help manage along with the cardiac surgeons.
 This month I am in the cardiac ICU, unfortunately just as our COVID-confirmed cases have started to double.”

 Is telemedicine something you’re using more now, if so, do you find it to be a good way to interact with your patients?